Fallout 4: Far Harbor: Setting and characters

 Far Harbor's fictional setting is based on Bar Harbor, a town in Maine.

-The expansion is set on a post-apocalyptic version of Mount Desert Island, known in-game as The Island, which is north-east of the Commonwealth, Fallouts post-apocalyptic version of Boston, Massachusetts and its surroundings.
-The starting point is the town of Far Harbor.
+The expansion is set on a post-apocalyptic version of Mount Desert Island, known in-game as simply the Island and located north-east of the Commonwealth, Fallouts post-apocalyptic version of the Boston, Massachusetts metropolitan area.
+The starting point is the former town of Bar Harbor, now called Far Harbor.
 The Island, where many unique creatures reside, is blanketed by radioactive fog.
 Because the creatures that live inside the fog are unwilling to go anywhere without it, the town uses devices called fog condensers to turn the fog into liquid in order to protect its inhabitants.

-There are three major conflicting factions present in the expansion, all residing in separate areas: the Harbormen of Far Harbor; the synth (synthetic humans) colony of Acadia; and the Church of the Children of Atom.
-The Harbormen of Far Harbor are led by the town leader, Captain Avery, and seek to reclaim The Island from the fog that has gradually driven them out of their homes.
+There are three major conflicting factions present in the expansion, all residing in separate areas: the Harbormen of Far Harbor; the synth (synthetic human) colony of Acadia; and the Church of the Children of Atom.
+The Harbormen of Far Harbor are led by the town leader, Captain Avery, and seek to reclaim the Island from the fog that has gradually driven them out of their homes.
 The Children of Atom live in an old nuclear submarine base called the Nucleus and are led by High Confessor Tektus.
 Tektus is a fanatical follower of the Church of Atom who seeks to disable or destroy the fog condensers.
-The refuge for the synth colony of Acadia is an abandoned observatory at the top of The Island; the group are led by a mysterious prototype synth called DiMA.
+The synth colony of Acadia is within an abandoned observatory; the group are led by a mysterious prototype synth called DiMA.
 DiMA is friendly to both the Harbormen and the Children so long as Acadia remains autonomous and isolated from the rest of the world.